Gunichi Mikawa: Early career

 Mikawa was a native of Hiroshima prefecture.
 He graduated from the 38th class of the Imperial Japanese Naval Academy in 1910, ranked third of his class of 149 cadets.
 After midshipman service in the cruisers Asama and Soya, and battleships Satsuma and Kongō, he attended Naval Torpedo and Gunnery Schools from 1913–1914.
 In late 1914, he joined the cruiser Aso for World War I duty, including a cruise to China.
 This was followed by tours in the destroyer Sugi and transport Seito and studies at the Japanese Naval War College.

 From 1919 to 1920, Lieutenant Mikawa was attached to the Japanese delegation to the post-war Versailles Peace Treaty Conference in France.
 During the 1920s, Mikawa served as chief navigator on a number of ships, including the battleship Haruna and cruisers Tatsuta, Ikoma, and Aso.
 He was subsequently an instructor at the Naval Torpedo School and held several other highly visible posts.
 At the end of the decade, Commander Mikawa was part of the delegation to the London Naval Treaty and shortly thereafter became naval attaché in Paris.
 Promoted to the rank of captain in late 1930, he returned to Japan to take up administrative and training duties.

 He was commanding officer of the heavy cruisers Aoba and Chōkai and the battleship Kirishima in the mid-1930s.
 Mikawa was promoted to rear admiral on 1 December 1936.

-From 1 December 1936 – 15 November 1937, he was chief of staff of the IJN 2nd Fleet.
+From 1 December 1936 to 15 November 1937, he was chief of staff of the IJN 2nd Fleet.
 Mikawa had duty with the Imperial Japanese Navy General Staff and Imperial General Headquarters from 1937 to 1939, then went to sea again to command a succession of fleet squadrons, first in cruisers and then in battleships.
 He was promoted to vice admiral on 15 November 1940.